janfuhrer/it-security-docs/docs/themes/Physical Uncloneable Function (PUF).md

 ## Pros & Cons

 * - Wear and Tear
 * + Denial of Service is not possible.
-Not network needed.
+No network needed.
 * + Cloning is not possible if the security assumption holds.

 ## Example Protocol